wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.7.8 =
+* Fixed a bug that could prevent a form from showing correctly

 = 1.7.7 =
 * Fixed a bug that could lead to missing newlines in response emails when no content was provided